kstenschke/doShell/README.md

 script to a new intermediary file ``script.do.x.sh``

-doShell transpiles to intermediary shell script files, which are stored for better performance  when repeatedly runnimg the same script.
+doShell transpiles to intermediary shell script files, which are stored for better performance  when repeatedly running the same script.
 Additional to conventional shell script code, they can contain runtime macros: placeholder-strings for generic content, and runtime variables.